 VetSmallBiz Growth Challenge

-Winners will receive exposure to a distinguished judging panel, access to capital—$100K in total to be awarded—and up to three months of individualized mentorship.
+Winners will receive exposure to a distinguished judging panel, access to capital - a total of $75K to be awarded - and up to three months of individualized mentorship.

-This is more than a business plan competition, it’s an exclusive program that will identify some of the most promising veteran businesses across the country and through elite coaching, collaboration, and capital infusion, bring each to new heights.
+This is more than a simple business plan competition, it’s an exclusive program that will identify some of the most promising veteran businesses across the country.
+Through elite coaching, collaboration, and capital infusion, this event will help to bring each venture to new heights.

 Rules & Guidelines

-- Operating for at least one year, formed before December 18, 2015.
+- Operating business for at least one year by January 1, 2018.

 - Verification of military service with ID.me.